On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Proofs of Theorems

-As $M_i\#S_d$ has non-trivial Seiberg-Witten invariants, we can use Theorem \ref{E-obstruction} to conclude that the manifolds $X_i$ don't admit an Einstein metric.
+As $M_i\#S_d$ has non-trivial Seiberg-Witten invariants, we use Theorem \ref{E-obstruction} to conclude that the manifolds $X_i$ do not admit an Einstein metric.
 Hence their universal cover $X$ does not admit any Einstein metric invariant under any of the $\ZZ/d\ZZ-$actions. \end{proof}

 \begin{proof}[Proof of Theorem \ref{non-spin+arb}]